cztomczak/cefcapi/README.md

 2. Create cefcapi/Release/ directory
 3. Copy cef_binary*/Release/* to cefcapi/Release/
 4. Copy cef_binary*/Resources/* to cefcapi/Release/
-5. On Linux run the "make" command
+5. On Linux run the "make" command in the root directory
-6. On Windows run the "build.bat" script
+6. On Windows run the "build.bat" script in the root directory

 ## Updating CEF version